MirageNet/Mirage/doc/docs/guides/sync/sync-hash-set.md

 ```

 # Callbacks
 You can detect when a SyncHashSet changes on the client and/or the server.
-This is especially useful for refreshing your UI, character apperance etc.
+This is especially useful for refreshing your UI, character appearance, etc.

-Subscribe to the Callback event typically during `Start`, `OnClientStart` or `OnServerStart` for that.
+Subscribe to the Callback event typically during `Start`, `OnClientStart`, or `OnServerStart` for that.

 :::note
 Note that by the time you subscribe, the set will already be initialized, so you will not get a call for the initial data, only updates.